 Lillian: The fields of data science and analytics are absolutely exploding with opportunity.
 So, for men and women alike, there are plenty of opportunities.
 The issue for women in this field is getting them trained in STEM areas.
 We need more women in STEM, period.

 Jennifer: I think the current landscape is rich with opportunity — regardless of gender.
-The trend that excites me the most is that this is really the first career path that is truly interdisciplinary – data science is applicable to biology, chemistry, psychology, marketing, finance, economics, etc. – so courses in applied statistics and applied computer science are filling up with students, again coming from disciplines where we have not previously seen many students, such as psychology, marketing, finance, economics and sociology.
+The trend that excites me the most is that this is really the first career path that is truly interdisciplinary.
+Courses in applied statistics and applied computer science are filling up with students, again coming from disciplines where we have not previously seen many students, such as psychology, marketing, finance, economics and sociology.
 This makes for a particularly rich learning environment where students have to solve problems and work in groups with people who think very differently from them.
 When an engineering student, a chemistry student and a marketing student all have to solve the same analytics problem, they are learning important latent skills related to teaming, communication and project management.

 Sarah: I would say that luckily the opportunities for women in data science are the same as those for men.
 This field benefits from diversity in thinking.
 There is rarely only one way to approach a problem, and new ideas and input can only lead to more variety in approaches and potentially better outcomes.
 Not just that, but the consumers of data science exist in every industry, and therefore require us to interact with a wide variety of businesses and individuals.
 Beyond that, it is a field that values a variety of skills, deep technical abilities, hacking, storytelling, visualization and constant learning.
 This is something I value, and I think it encourages diverse backgrounds as well.